-We have a list of frequently asked questions on the district website or call District Clerk Kim Lawyer at 518-827-3625.
+A list of frequently asked questions is on the district website or call District Clerk Kim Lawyer at 518-827-3625.

 2023-24 SCHOOL YEAR BUDGET SUMMARY

 New York state law requires school districts to present their budgets divided into three expenditure categories-program, administrative and capital-and compare them to the previous year's costs.